 On the first day I drove north from Dublin to visit Mainistir Bhuithe (Monasterboice) Abbey in County Louth.
 It has a beautiful Round Tower and two of the best High Crosses in Ireland.
 After that I visited Brú na Bóinne, County Meath, an extensive Neolithic site, with the main passage tombs Newgrange and Knowth, dating from around 3200 BCE.
 There are beautifully decorated kerbstones around the main tomb in Knowth.
 This neolithic necropolis is 1000 years older than Stonehenge, and is one of the most extraordinary sites in Europe.
-Brú na Bóinne is a UNESCO World Heritage Site.
+Brú na Bóinne - Archaeological Ensemble of the Bend of the Boyne is a UNESCO World Heritage Site.

 From there I drove north to Boyle, County Roscommon to visit the beautiful Drumanone Dolmen, one of the largest in Ireland.
 It was difficult to find since there are no signs for it, but it was well worth the effort tracking it down.

 The first over-night stop was in Boyle.
 The next morning I visited the abbey in Boyle, one of the largest and best Cistercian abbeys, founded in the 12th century.